 |amount of substance||mole|

-The SI is constantly evolving.
-Current developments consist in the attempt to redefine the reference standards of measurement units in terms of fundamental physical constants.
+The next approaching change will be the redefinition of the measurement units in terms of fundamental physical constants.

 For several years, the metrological community has been working to prepare for this change.
 It will be a major breakthrough since it will enable more accurate and stable reference standards for the maesurement units.
 Also, it will be possible to realise such reference standards everywhere.